Stationary random subgroups in negative curvature: Critical exponents of stationary random subgroups

 \subsection{Stationary random subgroups of divergence type}

 Let $\Gamma$ be a discrete subgroup of $\Isom{X}$ having divergence type.
-Then there exists a $\Gamma$-\emph{quasi-conformal density} of dimension $\delta(\Gamma)$.
-This is by definition a map assigning to every point $x \in X$ a positive measure $\eta_x^\Gamma$ on the boundary $\partial X$ satisfying certain axioms.
+There exists a $\Gamma$-\emph{quasi-conformal density} $\eta^\Gamma$ of dimension $\delta(\Gamma)$.
+By definition, this is a map assigning to every point $x \in X$ a positive measure $\eta_x^\Gamma$ on the boundary $\partial X$ satisfying certain axioms.
 Such a map is unique up to a multiplicative constant.
-See e.g. \cite{nicholls1989ergodic} or \cite[Definition 6.6]{gekhtman2019critical} for more detailed information.
+See e.g. \cite{nicholls1989ergodic}, \cite{coornaert1993mesures} or \cite[Definition 6.6]{gekhtman2019critical} for more detailed information.